wendlerc/dfs-graph-transformer/README.md

 The parametrization of the training loop in the pretraining script is a bit unconventional.
 This is because the pretraining dataset with 10 million molecules (not provided) does not fit into memory on my machines.
 I store large datasets by splitting them into several parts of equal size (number of molecules).
-Then in the outer loop that does n_epochs repetitions a subset of the splits is complsed into a torch dataset.
+Then in the outer loop that does n_epochs repetitions a subset of the splits is composed into a torch dataset.
 The inner loop then performs n_iter_per_split passes over this dataset and so on.
 If all splits fit into memory I recommend using n_epochs=1 and n_iter_per_split=<desired_number_of_epochs>, e.g., n_iter_per_split=10.
 If at least es_period (default=1000) batches have been processed the final checkpoint is uploaded as a wandb artifact for later use.
 Please make sure to set --wandb_entity, --wandb_project accordingly. --overwrite is used to overwrite parameters that are set via config files.